15th March 2014

 Just like me, he’d found his first Ultra infinitely easier than his first marathon and finished in great spirits, delighted at his achievement.

 After some hearty refuelling and a couple of beers, we made our way home to recover for the after party that evening.
 Obviously I was glad to have finished but I was sad and frustrated that I hadn’t got the race I wanted.
 It just proves once more that you can have the best season of training you’ve ever had in the bank, but if your body doesn’t show up on race day then you’re screwed.
 I’ve been so lucky with races recently and with only one or two exceptions I was very happy with every performance in the last year.
-They can’t all be brilliant, so I just have to take my teeny PB and be happy I finished another 33 mile race (mostly) healthy and uninjured, and keep my focus on the next race which is the Hoka Highland Fling in a month.
+They can’t all be brilliant, so I just have to take my teeny PB and be happy I finished another D33 ultra (mostly) healthy and uninjured, and keep my focus on the next race which is the Hoka Highland Fling in a month.

 For now it’s time to focus on the wedding though.
 In less than 48 hours we’ll be married, and after a huge party we’ll be whisked off on honeymoon to return after a fortnight’s adventures a very long way away…